F1 2021 Game – Portimao Track, Trailer, Release Date, Next Gen & More

-If money is no object, and you are looking to buy a super high end racing wheel, which would you buy?
+If money is no object, and you are looking to buy a super high-end racing wheel, which would you buy?
 It’s a fun proposition to look at.
-Surprisingly you don’t always need to spend the earth to get a high end racing wheel.
+Surprisingly you don’t always need to spend the earth to get a high-end racing wheel.

 Direct drive racing wheels really are the pinnacle of sim racing wheels.
-However, when you step in to the direct drive realm, compatibility can sometimes become an issue.
+However, when you step into the direct drive realm, compatibility can sometimes become an issue.
 The majority of direct drive racing wheels are only supported on PC, and many have a high technical barrier to entry.

 But what if you want a very good direct drive racing wheel.
-One which works on console platforms and doesn’t require a PHD in Electrical engineering to get working.
+One which works on console platforms and doesn’t require a PhD in Electrical engineering to get working.

-Well Fanatec have you covered.
+Well, Fanatec have you covered.
 Enter the Fanatec Podium direct drive series of racing wheels.

 Fanatec released their Podium range of wheels in 2018, with the goal of offering direct drive wheel bases, with super easy compatibility.